Useful Citation Indexes and other Databases

 A couple of suggestions for finding illustrations: try searching by words that may appear in the body of the article that includes the illustration of interest.
 Try using a source such as a periodical index or the footnotes and bibliography of other sources to identify the specific issue which includes the illustration of interest.

-HarpWeek is available online (1857-1912; contains browsable full text of Harper's Weekly, but not necessarily all images).
+HarpWeek (1857-1912; contains browsable full text of Harper's Weekly, but not necessarily all images).
 Entire original Harper's Weekly available in the Division of Rare and Manuscript Collections in Kroch Library.
-Call 255-3530 to request in advance with specific volume and issue number.
-Harper's Monthly available via the Making of America collection, above.
+Request in advance with specific volume and issue number.
+Harper's Monthly available via the Making of America collection in HathiTrust, above.

 Don't neglect one of Cornell's most interesting political collections:

-Includes 2,278 images of ballots, bric-a-brac, broadsides, buttons, cartoons, maps and charts, pamphlets, parade items, posters, prints, ribbons, sheet music, songbooks, textiles, trinkets, and garments that document American presidential campaigns since George Washington's.
+- Includes over 2,000 images of ballots, bric-a-brac, broadsides, buttons, cartoons, maps and charts, pamphlets, parade items, posters, prints, ribbons, sheet music, songbooks, textiles, trinkets, and garments that document American presidential campaigns since George Washington's.

 Politics on TV